Acute kidney injury

 - Certain medication or pre-existing conditions can also damage the kidneys.

-- If left untreated, kidney failure can be life-threatening.
+- If left untreated, failure of the kidneys can be life-threatening.
 It can usually be cured if detected in time.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.